ckeditor/ckeditor4/tests/plugins/button/manual/togglebuttonscreenreader.md

 1. Move the focus back to the button.

 	**Expected** Screen reader announces the button as togglable and currently switched on/pressed.
-1. Activate the button via keyboarf
+1. Activate the button via the keyboard.
 1. Move the focus back to the button.

 	**Expected** Screen reader announces the button as togglable and currently switched off/unpressed.